UnionInternationalCheminsdeFer/OSDM/spec/models.md

 booking time.
 Basically, it is the time given to the API consumer to perform all updates needed to confirm the booking, and trigger that confirmation.

-At the root of the booking structure, Two balance elements are provided, in order to clarify the state of the financial exchange between an API consumer or booker and the OSDM:Distributor:
+At the root of the booking structure, two balance elements are provided to clarify the state of the financial exchange between an API consumer and the OSDM:Distributor:

 - conditional balance is the balance of the booking that is not confirmed.
 It is the amount that will be due to the provider if the booking is further